NEET/JEE Coaching Scholarship

 Let E be the event that the card is an ace.
 There are 4 aces.

-Let E be the event that the card is a black card.
+Let E be the event that the card is black.
 There are 26 black cards.
 (Diamonds and Clubs)

 Answer: